HOW TO COLLECT?

 Life is more simple if waste and impact are kept low.
 That’s why we try our best to organize our activities under the aspects of „reduce, reuse, recycle” and combine them with the fun things in life – in other words, we try to make them as efficient and simple as possible in the interests of sustainability.

-Our spirit is that, ideally, everyone should try to use locally available resources such as spring water and local products along the route.
-In order to minimise the environmental impact, all waste brought along should be taken home again.
+Our spirit is that, ideally, everyone should try to minimise their impact on the environment: all waste brought along should be taken home again, and locally available resources such as spring water and local products should be used along the route.

 As the region has great rail connections, we also recommend to take the opportunity to travel directly to the region by train.